-Despite its relatively small size, Switzerland is home to many large and well-established international corporations spanning a diverse range of industries, from major banks and insurance companies such as Credit Suisse, UBS and Zurich Insurance, global food and healthcare players such as Nestlé, Novartis and Roche, and technology and industrial firms such as ABB and OC Oerlikon, as well as leading luxury goods and lifestyle groups such as Richemont and Swatch.
+Despite its relatively small size, Switzerland is the home to many large and well-established international corporations spanning a diverse range of industries, from major banks and insurance companies like Credit Suisse, UBS and Zurich Insurance, global food and healthcare players like Nestlé, Novartis and Roche, technology and industrial firms like ABB and OC Oerlikon, as well as leading luxury goods and lifestyle groups like Richemont and Swatch.

-At the same time, Switzerland is home to many successful small and medium-sized and often internationally active businesses, 'hidden champions', which either are or have the potential to become leaders in their fields, and many of which are working through succession planning in the coming years.
+At the same time, Switzerland is the home to many successful small and medium-sized and often internationally active businesses, 'hidden champions', which either are or have the potential to become leaders in their fields, and many of which are working through succession planning in the coming years.

 All of this, combined with the typical features of Switzerland, including economic, political and legal stability, limited investment restrictions and a well-functioning financing market, makes Switzerland a fertile soil for an attractive M&A market to both Swiss and foreign investors.
-Notably, according to a recent survey, private equity was involved in more than a third of the deals involving Switzerland in recent years.
+Notably, according to a recent survey, private equity was involved in almost half of the 50 largest deals involving Switzerland in 2019.

-Against this background, this chapter focuses on the pricing mechanisms and methods that are primarily applied in connection with the acquisition of privately held (ie, not publicly listed) Swiss target companies and further focuses on share deals with a transaction value between 50 and 500 million Swiss francs.
+Against this background, this chapter focuses on the pricing mechanisms and methods that are primarily applied in connection with the acquisition of privately held (ie, not publicly listed) Swiss target companies and further focuses on share deals with a transaction value between 50 and 500 million Swiss francs.2

-Philippe Weber and Manuel Werder are partners at Niederer Kraft Frey Ltd.
+1 Philippe Weber and Manuel Werder are partners with Niederer Kraft Frey Ltd.

-The pricing mechanisms described in this chapter generally also apply to larger Swiss private M&A transactions.
+2 The pricing mechanisms described in this chapter generally also apply to larger Swiss private M&A transactions.
 However, with respect to certain pricing features, market practice would typically be different for larger transactions.
 For example, earn-outs are more typically found in small to medium-sized deals.
-Also, while locked-box deals have become very common for large deals, closing accounts mechanisms are still widely used, in particular when US or Asian buyers are involved.
+Also, while locked box deals have become very common for large deals, closing accounts mechanisms are still widely used, in particular when US or Asian buyers are involved.